saslani/sparkler/README.md

-## Sparkler - A Reference API Microservice based on Spark
+## Sparkler - A REST API microservice reference implementation

 In 2002, Clinton Begin released [JPetStore](http://www.theserverside.com/news/thread.tss?thread_id=14243), "a completely rewritten Pet Store application based on Sun's original J2EE Pet Store."
 For those who don't remember, developing web applications in the early 2000's was a debacle based on J2EE and EJB's.
 Spring hadn't yet been released, and simple examples of Java web applications like JPetStore were in short supply.